Decommissioning

 Our approach1

-Woodside is committed to executing our decommissioning activities with a focus on safety and the environment, coupled with efficiency.
+Woodside is committed to executing decommissioning activities with a focus on safety and the environment, coupled with efficiency.
 Decommissioning is integrated into project planning and operations, from the early stages of development through to the end of field life.
 This includes conducting assessments to inform our planning and decision making, which is underpinned by science and marine research.
 In the developing regulatory environment, we continue to listen, learn and respond to our stakeholders, while expanding our global decommissioning experience.

-Our decommissioning approach recognises the importance of reusing and recycling material from our decommissioning activities where possible.
-We expect our contractors to apply Woodside’s waste mitigation hierarchy to maximise recycling efforts.
-This process prioritises reduction, reuse, recycling, and treatment over disposal.
 Our approach to decommissioning considers efficiencies relevant to all offshore decommissioning activities and onshore disposal.
 Woodside’s decommissioning estimate and restoration provision is calculated in accordance with relevant accounting standards.
 Our balance sheet is audited annually as part of financial reporting.

 Our performance2